adr1enbe4udou1n/blog/content/posts/12-a-beautiful-gitops-day-2/index.md

 {{</ highlight >}}

 {{< alert >}}
-You can set `acme.privateKeySecretRef.name` to **letsencrypt-staging** for testing purpose and note waste limited LE quota.
+You can set `acme.privateKeySecretRef.name` to **letsencrypt-staging** for testing purpose and avoid wasting LE quota limit.
-Set `privateKey.rotationPolicy` to **Always** to ensure that the certificate will be [renewed automatically](https://cert-manager.io/docs/usage/certificate/) 30 days before expires without downtime.
+Set `privateKey.rotationPolicy` to `Always` to ensure that the certificate will be [renewed automatically](https://cert-manager.io/docs/usage/certificate/) 30 days before expires without downtime.
 {{</ alert >}}

 In the meantime, go to your DNS provider and add a new `*.kube.rocks` entry pointing to the load balancer IP.

 Try `test.kube.rocks` to check certificate validity.
 If not valid, check the certificate status with `kg cert -n traefik` and get challenge status `kg challenges -n traefik`.
-The certificate must be in `Ready` state after many minutes.
+The certificate must be in `Ready` state after few minutes.

 ### Access to Traefik dashboard

-Traefik dashboard is a nice tool to check all ingress and their status.
+Traefik dashboard is useful for checking all active ingress and their status.
 Let's expose it with a simple ingress and protecting with IP whitelist and basic auth, which can be done with middlewares.

-First the auth variables:

 First prepare variables and set them accordingly: